JustShush/YourBestBOT/CONTRIBUTING.md

 # Contributing

-Thank you for considering making a contribution to Discord Tickets.
+Thank you for considering making a contribution to YourbestBOT.

 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md), which all contributors must follow.